Jeep CJ: Scrambler (CJ-8)

-The term "Scrambler" comes from an appearance package with which many CJ-8s were equipped, which included tape graphics and special wheels.
-Former President Ronald Reagan owned a Scrambler "CJ-8" and used it on his California ranch.

 Alaska Postal Service

-A full-length steel hardtop CJ-8 was made for the Alaskan Postal Service, using right-hand drive and automatic transmissions.
+A full-length steel hardtop Scrambler was made for the Alaskan Postal Service, using right-hand drive and automatic transmissions.
 Instead of the rear tailgate, the steel hardtop used a hinged barn-door opening to the back.
 Only 230 were produced and sold in the U.S. It was also widely sold in Venezuela and Australia as the CJ8 Overlander, with small differences, including full-length rear windows on the Overlander.
 Steel hardtops used on these postal Scramblers and Overlanders were known as "World Cab" tops.

 Production

 There is some debate as to whether 1986 models were leftover units from the previous model year.

 CJ-10

 The Jeep CJ-10 was a CJ-bodied pickup truck based on a heavily modified Jeep J10 pickup truck.
-Produced from 1981 to 1985, it was sold and designed for export markets, Australia in particular.
+Produced from 1981 until 1985, it was sold and designed for export markets, Australia in particular.
 They featured rectangular headlights mounted in the fenders and a ten-slot grille, where all other CJ Jeeps had a seven-slot grille.
 The CJ-10 could have either a hard or soft top.
 The truck could be equipped to handle either a 5900 lb or 6700 lb GVW.
 Three engines were offered; a 198 cuin six-cylinder Nissan-built diesel engine, a 151 cuin four-cylinder AMC-built engine, or a 258 cuin six-cylinder AMC-built engine.
-The driveline was largely from the larger J series pickups, consisting of either a four-speed Tremec T177 manual transmission or a three-speed TorqueFlite A727 automatic transmission, a New Process 208 transfer case, a semi-floating Dana 44 front differential, and either a semi-floating Dana 44 or Dana 60 rear differential, depending on GVW rating.
+The driveline was largely from the larger J series pickups, consisting of either a four-speed Tremec T177 manual transmission or a three-speed TorqueFlite A727 automatic transmission, a New Process 208 transfer case, a Dana 44 front axle, and either a semi-floating Dana 44 or Dana 60 rear axle, depending on GVW rating.
 Importation of the CJ-10 into Australia ended in 1985 with the drop of the Australian dollar's value, causing the vehicle to be significantly more costly than its competitors.